-These simple strawberry rhubarb tartlets are sweet, tart, juicy, and so easy to make from scratch!
-The fruit bakes into a flaky all-butter pie crust and gets topped with vanilla ice cream.
+These rustic free-form strawberry rhubarb galettes are sweet, tart, juicy, and so easy to make from scratch!
+The strawberry rhubarb filling bakes into a flaky all-butter pie crust brushed with a strawberry rhubarb jam and gets topped with sweet vanilla ice cream.

-These strawberry rhubarb mini pies are early summer in dessert form!
-The super sweet strawberries paired with the tart rhubarb make for the perfect combination (which is why it's a classic)!
+Strawberry rhubarb pies are early summer in dessert form!
+The super-sweet strawberries paired with the tart rhubarb make for the perfect combination (which is why it's a classic)!

 These can easily be made a day in advance and eaten at room temperature or can be lightly reheated.
 I love to eat mine slightly warm with a scoop of ice cream!